 Functions of Nose Hair

 In reference to Dr. Jaliman, nose hair acts like a protector.
 It filters dust and foreign particles preventing entry into your nose and lungs.
 The nose hair becomes longer as you age.
-In addition, nose hair regulates humidity in your nasal passages.
+In addition, nose hair regulates the humidity in your nasal passages.
 What would happen if it is completely eliminated?
 You may become more prone to allergies.
 Health experts recommend that shave nose hair completely but only trim the hairs that stick out.

 How to Trim Nose Hair?

 Plucking using your fingernails can cause injury and subject your nose to infections.
-There are specially deigned nose hair trimmers that use electric power.
+There are specially designed nose hair trimmers that use electric power.
 However, Dr. Jaliman says that they are too invasive and the right tool for trimming nose hairs is by using cuticle scissors.
 This is because they don’t completely eliminate the hairs which play significant roles in filtering foreign particles and regulating moisture.

 According to Dr. Jaliman, trimming should be done in a well-lit area along with the help of a magnifying mirror.
 This will help you see exactly what you are trimming and avoid the risk of injury.
 Prior to trimming, clean the scissors with rubbing alcohol to kill bacteria and germs.

 Carefully and gently insert the trimming scissors into your nose ensuring that don’t shove to prevent injury.
 Only clip the long hairs that affect your appearance and leave the rest to play their vital roles.
 Ensure that the trimming scissors aren’t dull as they can make the whole process difficult.
 You can get a better view of your nostrils by pushing your nose straight up.
-Always remember to sterilize your scissors once you are done with trimming.
+Always remember to sterilize your scissors once you are done trimming.

 Trimming scissors are specially designed with rounded tips for safety reasons when dealing with sensitive surfaces of the skin including ears and noses.
-The blades are usually covered to ensure that they don’t come in touch with the sensitive skin.
+The blades are usually covered to ensure that they don’t come in touch with sensitive skin.
 You can obtain trimming scissors online or from your local pharmacy.
 Don’t forget to make an order for the rubbing alcohol.

 According to Dr. Jaliman, tweezers are safe to use in removing nose hair.
 However, this method may give a painful experience because it involves plucking.
 It is more painful to pluck several hair strands at once.
-If you can handle the pain in this method, health experts recommend that you should apply an antibiotic afterwards.
+If you can handle the pain in this method, health experts recommend that you should apply an antibiotic afterward.
 This will lower the risk of infection.
-Simply grip the hair firmly at its base and make a one quick, sharp pull.
+Simply grip the hair firmly at its base and make one quick, sharp pull.
 There is no need of thinking about the fear of pain as it may make the hurt even worse.

 Manual VS Electric Trimmers